BL 60-pounder gun: Mk II gun on Mk IV carriage

-The Mk II gun introduced from 1918 had a longer barrel, new box trail carriage giving increased elevation to 35 degrees and cut-off gear to automatically reduce the recoil length from 54 to 24 inches with increasing elevation, hydro-pneumatic recoil system below the barrel, single-motion Asbury breech.
+The Mk II gun introduced from 1918 had a longer barrel, new box trail carriage giving increased elevation to 35 degrees and cut-off gear to automatically reduce the recoil length from 54 to 24-inches with increasing elevation, hydro-pneumatic recoil system below the barrel, single-motion Asbury breech.
 It arrived too late to see service in the First World War and was effectively a new weapon.
-The gun was one of two types that could be carried by the Gun Carrier Mark I.
+The gun was one of two types that could be carried by the tracked Gun Carrier Mark I.

 Between the wars

 After the First World War the various types of heavy artillery (including siege) were redesignated medium, heavy and super-heavy and these terms used to describe both the guns and in battery and brigade designations.
 The 60 pounder was officially classed as medium.
 These terms had been used in various documents in that war but not in the official designations of batteries.

-The 60 pounder remained unchanged except for carriage modifications to enable mechanisation and new sights.
-Carriages were first the Mk IVR carriage that had wooden wheels and solid rubber tyres and later the Mk IVP carriage had metal wheels, pneumatic tyres and appropriate brakes.
+The 60 pounder remained unchanged except for carriage modifications, to enable mechanisation, and new sights.
+The Mk IVR carriage had wooden wheels and solid rubber tyres.
+The later Mk IVP carriage had metal wheels, pneumatic tyres and appropriate brakes.
 South Africa developed a new carriage of their own design from the Mk.
 I, which replaced wooden wheels with pneumatic tyred ones on a two-wheel bogie.

-Sights were changed the calibrating type, initially to the No 9 carrier for the No 7 dial sight.
-This carrier had muzzle velocity corrector scale and an elevating arc below the sight mount, the arc was fitted with a choice of range scales depending on the ammunition being used.
+Sights were changed to the calibrating type, initially to the No 9 Carrier for the No 7 Dial Sight.
+This carrier had a muzzle velocity corrector scale and an elevating arc below the sight mount; the arc was fitted with a choice of range scales depending on the ammunition being used.
 Subsequently, the No 14 carrier was issued, this was a Probert pattern calibrating sight, the range scale plate being double sided, 8 CRH shell full charge (13,700 yards) and reduced charge Mk IXC (8,300 yards) on one side.
 On the other side for the 56 lb shell (15,200 yards).

-In the 1930s some carriages were converted to the new 4.5 inch (114 mm) BL ordnance to become BL 4.5 inch Gun Mk 1 on Carriage 60 pr Mark IV and IVP, which then started replacing 60 pounder.
+In the 1930s some carriages were converted to the new 4.5 inch (114 mm) BL ordnance to become "BL 4.5-inch gun Mk 1 on Carriage 60 pr Mark IV and IVP", which then started replacing the 60-pounder.

 Second World War

-60 pounder was withdrawn from active service in 1941 but remained in training use until 1944.
-It was replaced by the BL 4.5 inch and BL 5.5 inch medium guns.
+The 60-pounder was withdrawn from active service in 1941 but remained in training use until 1944.
+It was replaced by the BL 4.5-inch and BL 5.5-inch medium guns.